asakusuma/skip-waiting-experiment/README.md

 While it's not exactly explicit as to what "request" means here, we're going to test my hypothesis that this simply means any operation defined by the service worker primitives `waitUntil` and `respondWith`.

-Conversely, scheduling async operations without `waitUntil` will result in a race condition: the `setTimeout` callback won't execute if `skipWaiting` is called first.
+Conversely, scheduling async operations without `waitUntil` will result in a race condition: `skipWaiting` will cutoff any such operations.
+So any such operations may or may not complete if they happen around when the service worker is installing a new version.
 This problem has also been documented by Mike North [here](https://glitch.com/edit/#!/beryl-geology).

 ## Setup